gavinfielder/pft/README.md

 # Credits

 Some code was adapted from moulinette test files a buddy gave me, from which the author was ly@42.fr.
 The vast majority of code was written by me.
 The tests prefixed moul\_ were adapted from the moulinette test files, the tests with \_ftfc\_ were adapted from 42FileChecker, and all other tests (so far) were written by me.

+Thanks to rwright for giving valuable feedback on improving the features.